 Toxins like antifreeze, lead, and particular plants can also contribute to cat vomiting.
-If you think your feline has eaten something toxic, call a vet immediately.
+If you think your feline has eaten something toxic, call your regular vet or emergency vet hospital immediately.

 Even if your feline friend is still enthusiastic, playful, and active, but throws up regularly, it would be sensible to consult a veterinarian.
 Frequent vomiting can lead to dehydration and malnutrition in the long run.

-If fattening your cat is your ultimate dream, then you should act straight away.
-Mix in some water with his food to keep him hydrated and decrease his meal sizes to reduce tummy upset.
+If preventing weight loss with your cat is your goal, then you should act straight away.
+Mix in some water with his food to keep him hydrated and decrease his meal sizes to reduce having an upset stomach.

-Cat throwing up food but acting normal is a common situation you have nothing to worry about?
+Is your cat is throwing up food but acting normal a common situation you have nothing to worry about?
 Only IF it only happens rarely.
-But if the vomiting continues multiple times a day or regularly, then the professional help of a vet is what you need.
+But, if the vomiting continues multiple times a day or regularly, then seek the professional help of your regular veterinarian.